mzakkia/Global-Fashion-Retail-Sales/README.md

 ## Data Cleaning & Dataset Info

-You can see the process of the data cleaning on this repository:
+You can see the process of the data cleaning on **Google Colab** on this repository:
 **Global_Fashion_Retail_Sales.ipynb**

 You can see the **raw and cleaned dataset**, as well as the **dashboard**, on this link: